profe-pep/single-page-app-vanilla-js/README.md

 - https://localhost:5500

-And then click the Dashboard button to get to:
+And then click the Home button to get to:

 - http://localhost:8000/single-page-app-vanilla-js/